srenault/sebastien-renault/posts/typescript.markdown

 Indeed, each time you release a new version of your library, you have to update the declaration file.
 That can be very tedious.

-Regarding to the declaration file "lib.d.ts", as I said previously, this one is provided with the Typescript compiler and has the hard mission to define all ECMAScript APIs.
+Regarding to the declaration file "lib.d.ts", this one is provided with the Typescript compiler and has the hard mission to define all ECMAScript APIs.
 More exactly, it defines the ECMAScript specifically for several versions of Internet Explorer.
 So, Typescript compiler will throw you an error whenever you use a feature that is unavailable in IE but not necessarily in others browsers.
 I can understand that it would be very hard (even impossible ?) to maintain a declaration file that define ECMAScript for each browser and each version of them.